Best Credit Cards for Foodies: Go Big on Dining & Groceries

 2. Citi Custom Cash Card

-Tasty: 5% cash back on your biggest spending category each billing cycle.
+Tasty: 5% cash back on up to $500 in purchases in your biggest eligible spending category each billing cycle.
+(Groceries and dining are among the Citi’s eligible categories.)

 If you have room in your wallet for a rewards card devoted solely to dining out or buying groceries, check out the Citi Custom Cash Card.
 It pays a generous 5% cash back on up to $500 in purchases within your single biggest eligible spend category each billing cycle.
-Here’s the catch: Food-related purchases fall into two distinct categories.
-In other words, in any single month, you can earn 5% cash back on restaurant purchases, or 5% cash back on supermarket spending, not both combined.

 Read our full Citi Custom Cash review.